 Jeffries said Aspen Skiing Co. has two decades of experience developing workforce housing in the region and support from the community, but NIMBYism is just as rampant in Aspen as it is on Nantucket.

 “Ask anyone on the street if they’re for affordable housing, and they’ll say yes.
 There’s huge conceptual support, but then you get into a site-by-site battles,” he said.
 “Individual neighbors will show up, but the workers who need the housing can’t take time off to show up to the meetings.”

-While NIMBY voices aren’t expected to go away, Aspen Skiing Co. is taking on a more proactive role in getting more workforce developments across the starting line.
+While NIMBY voices aren’t expected to go away, Aspen Skiing Co. is taking on a more proactive role in getting workforce developments across the starting line.
 The company’s leaders make a point of attending planning meetings to voice support for other developers’ projects as well as concentrate workforce housing proposals along transit corridors that are already densely developed.
 Jeffries, who works on housing strategy for Aspen Skiing Co., argues creating more workforce housing is key to maintaining the essence of the mountainous paradise.

 “Aspen used to be known as the largest non-member club, but you start to lose that with these long commutes,” he said.
 “It changes the culture of the place and makes it hard to deliver the kind of service these top-tier destinations have to deliver to maintain those customers.”

-While the odds of the Nantucket dormitory appear dim amid the legal skirmish, Percelay is taking his own proactive stance in solving the workforce housing crisis off the coast of Massachusetts.
+While the odds of the Nantucket dormitory being built appear dim amid the legal skirmish, Percelay is taking his own proactive stance in solving the workforce housing crisis off the coast of Massachusetts.
 The developer is spearheading a campaign to raise $120M to build a new Nantucket Cottage Hospital.
 He and his wife, Elisabeth, donated $10M to the hospital with the condition that it would building housing for its employees.

 Percelay expects more private solutions in the future to address Nantucket’s housing issues.